krishnakumarg1984/phd_thesis/README.md

-The realisation of Physics-Based Models (PBMs) of lithium ion cells in the Battery Management Systems (BMSs) of electric vehicles is studied through a three-pronged strategy -- analysis, design and implementation.
+The realisation of Physics-Based Models (PBMs) of lithium ion cells in the Battery Management Systems (BMSs) of electric vehicles is studied through a three-pronged strategy &ndash; analysis, design and implementation.
 The survey of literature undertaken in the backdrop of this broad landscape reveals a dearth of model-based designs for automotive-grade pouch cells, which is therefore addressed in this work.
 Perusal of prior art in reduced-order battery modelling